 The Phoenix of Persia by Sally Pomme Clayton and illustrated by Amin Hassanzadeh Sharif is based on a story from the Shahnameh, one of the great epics of world literature by the 10th century Iranian poet Ferdowsi.
 A king awaits the birth of his son but when the child is born with white hair, he is banished to the forest.
 This is the second in Tiny Owl’s “One Story, Many Voices” series.

 The Phoenix of Persia is more than just words and pictures – it comes with its own original musical soundtrack, played on traditional Iranian instruments, like ney (a flute) and daff (a drum) – each representing different story characters.
 You can access the music, available free to download, via a QR code inside the book.

-As part of Pop Up Festival 2019, we will be bringing Sally Pomme and Amin into classrooms and venues around the country, giving children the opportunity to experience this unique story.
-Sally Pomme Clayton will create an immersive performance using Iranian storytelling techniques and music, while Amin’s workshops with children will explore centuries of artistic representations of Ferdowsi’s epic Shahnameh, from exquisitely detailed Persian miniatures to contemporary illustrations.
+As part of Pop Up Festival, we are bringing Sally Pomme and Amin into classrooms and venues around the country, giving children the opportunity to experience this unique story.
+Sally Pomme Clayton is creating an immersive performance using Iranian storytelling techniques and music, while Amin’s workshops with children explores centuries of artistic representations of Ferdowsi’s epic Shahnameh, from exquisitely detailed Persian miniatures to contemporary illustrations.